Skip to main content

 Grunewald

-Rejuvenating walks on the edge of the city
+Relaxing walks on the outskirts of Berlin

 When the Berlin Wall still stood, the Grunewald was the largest forested area in the western part of the city, and often enough, overrun by strollers and bike riders.
 Today the 3,000-hectare large forest is a relaxing place for walks.